jpasikainen/tsoha-quizhub/README.md

 Database project built with Flask and PostgreSQL for hy-tsoha.

 ## Description
-- Twitter like feed where posts are quizes
+- Twitter like feed where posts are quizzes
 - A quiz consists of questions and multiple answers to choose from
 - After the quiz is over, the user can rate the quiz and is rewarded points based on the speed and accuracy
-- All the users can create and take part in quizes
+- All the users can create and take part in quizzes
-- Admins can remove quizes and users
+- Admins can remove quizzes and users

 ## Views
 **Bolded** tasks are main features.

 ### Feed
-- [ ] **Display quizes in creation order**
+- [ ] **Display quizzes in creation order**
 - [ ] **Open quiz on click**
 - [ ] **Create quiz button**
 - [ ] Add sorting